keycloak/keycloak/examples/fuse/README.md

 * Security for [Apache Camel](http://camel.apache.org/) Jetty endpoints running with [camel-jetty](http://camel.apache.org/jetty.html) component.
 * Security for [Apache CXF](http://cxf.apache.org/) endpoints running on their own separate [Jetty engine](http://cxf.apache.org/docs/jetty-configuration.html).
 Supports both securing JAX-RS and JAX-WS endpoints.
-* Security for [Apache CXF](http://cxf.apache.org/) endpoints running on default engine provided by CXF servlet on [http://localhost:8181/cxf](http://localhost:8181/cxf)
+* Security for [Apache CXF](http://cxf.apache.org/) endpoints running on default engine provided by CXF servlet on [http://localhost:8181/cxf](http://localhost:8181/cxf) .
+NOTE: Actually It's better and more secure to use the separate Jetty Engine instead of the default one.
+The default engine works fine, but I would recommend the separate one.

 Fuse demo contains those basic applications:
 * **customer-app-fuse** A WAR application that is deployed with [pax-war extender](https://ops4j1.jira.com/wiki/display/ops4j/Pax+Web+Extender+-+War)